zach-hensel/low-noise-manuscript/manuscript.md

 ### Alternative regulatory constructs with LacI replacing TetR

 We hypothesized that replacing P~LtetO-1~ with the inducible promoter P~LlacO-1~,  with similar characteristics [@NCWOk1rp], and replacing TetR with LacI might result in a similarly useful expression system that could be tuned independently.
 However, regulatory parameters for TetR and LacI vary significantly.
-TetR binds *tetO2* more strongly than LacI binds *lacO1* (approximately 0.5—1.0 kcal/mol difference in binding energy [@cpANz6cV; @UMSODjob] for a single site, with 2 tandem sites in our constructs).
+TetR binds *tetO2* more strongly than LacI binds *lacO1* (approximately 0.5—1.0 kcal/mol difference in binding energy [@IbIaRemg; @UMSODjob] for a single site, with 2 tandem sites in our constructs).
 And, TetR binds ATc much more strongly than LacI binds IPTG (over 3 orders of magnitude difference in typical concentrations required for half-induction [@Ls5d7x4o; @WxFVKQqb]).

 We first characterized induction of GFP expression in MG1655 cells harboring IPTG-inducible pJS102 by flow cytometry. **Figure {@fig:pJS102-mean-noise}a** shows an induction range of almost 2 orders of magnitude from 0 to 1250 µM IPTG, with very good reproducibility of induction levels in 3 independent experiments.
 Previous experiments with the TetR-based system showed a large jump in expression going from 0 nM to 0.5 nM ATc [@TlAItren].
 This effect is not seen for pJS102, suggesting that switching from TetR:ATc to LacI:IPTG improves the dynamic range of achievable induction levels to a small extent.